ialoig/react-native-touchable-scale-reanimated/README.md

 <h1 id="Example">Example</h1>

-You can find an example on /example/react-native-touchable-scale/.
+You can find an example on /example/button-scale/.

-Run installation from hereAdd latest package version
+Run installation from here
 ```bash
 $ npm install
 ```